Comparing three of the most common tax-advantaged benefits:

-Decisions like whether or not you are getting married, changing careers or starting a family will all affect which plan option is best for you.
-Planning these major life events ahead of time will allow you to make sure you have the best plan each year, and by doing this, you can more accurately estimate what your medical expenses for the upcoming plan year.
+Decisions like whether or not you are getting married, changing careers, saving for retirement, or starting a family can affect which plan option is best for you.
+Although planning isn’t something everyone loves to do, considering these major life events will allow you to make sure you have a plan that best serves you and your family.

 The bottom line is that it’s worth the extra time to educate yourself and match your goals with the possibilities.
 Here are a few questions to consider: